-Risk Risk Category Did Description Status No. Cost Sched.
-Risk Description Status 314 Х Х The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule.
+Risk Risk Category PM Daniel Con Status No. Cost Sched.
+Risk Description Status 209 X X TASI may not have sufficient field support resources (RWIC, watchmen, flaggers, signal maintainers) for testing.
+TASI work schedules revised, additional RWICs in training, RFP for third-party RWP services.
+314 X X The contractor may not complete signal and communication design, installation, and testing for the Two-speed check (2SC) modifications within budget and schedule.
 A new schedule was adopted as part of the global settlement.
-Productivity on OCS needs sustained improvement; signal cutovers delayed to address 2SC software issues.
-010 X Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles.
-Interior panel supplier WCI failed to deliver parts as promised.
+Productivity on OCS needs sustained improvement; signal cutovers are delayed to address 2SC software issues.
+010 X Potential for Stadler's sub-suppliers to fall behind schedule or delays in the parts supply chain to result in late completion of vehicles.
+Interior panel supplier WCI failed to deliver the parts as promised.
 Stadler is changing suppliers.
-This will impact schedule for trains 7 through 19.
-209 Х Х TASI may not have sufficient field support resources (RWIC, watchmen, flaggers, signal maintainers) for testing.
-TASI work schedules revised, additional RWICs in training, RFP for third-party RWP services.
-317 X Х JPB may not make timely acquisition of resources to staff rail activation plan with key personnel.
+This will impact the schedule for trains 7 through 19.
+349 X X PCEP is requesting shutdown support from PG&E for distribution lines running parallel and in close proximity to the JPB property.
+Shutdowns are required for the installation of OCS poles and wires at some locations, and if PG&E is unable to perform that work in time, OCS installation will be delayed and installation efficiency will also be affected.
+Based on the current schedule, PG&E will need to provide support in SI and S2 by the end of January, but PG&E is projecting closer to March for when the support can be provided.
+1. Escalating the matter within PG&E to hopefully advance the schedule.
+2. Work with BBII on potential alternative installation methods to decrease the number of locations that requires support from PG&E. 3.
+If PG&E schedule does not change, look at alternative windows outside of currently planned weekend shutdowns to complete the sections as PG&E schedules the shutdowns.
+289 X X Delivery of permanent low voltage (LV) power for power drops for new signal and WPC locations along PCEP alignment Weekly meeting with PGE service manager and PGE management to present challenges and present priority LV permanent power locations.
+317 X X JPB may not make the timely acquisition of resources to staff rail activation plan with key personnel.
 1. Maintenance RFP for OCS and traction power; 2.
-Bring on consultant staff to retire diesel fleet (will inform resource needs for maintenance of equipment in the future); 3.
+Bring on consultant staff to retire the diesel fleet (will inform resource needs for maintenance of equipment in the future); 3.
 Department of Operations and Maintenance will need to repurpose and/or hire and train staff to operate an electrified railroad; and 4.
 Continue to use BBI staff for maintenance of the system through revenue service (e.g., isolation protection).

-335 X Х Resolution of open item with UP - duct bank clearance to MT 1 Work continues with Operation to determine the extent of the mitigation that will be required to meet UP requirements.
-Some locations of duct bank or trough may require relocation in order to meet the UPRR requirements.
-Meetings with UPRR are on-going to resolve the outstanding issue 345 X X Funding shortfall of \$410 million is not met consistent with expenditures required to complete the PCEP project.
-Current cashflow is sufficient through June 2023.
+Risk Risk C Category Pid-Poweristing Status No. Cost Sched.
+Risk Description 335 X X Resolution of the open item with UP - duct bank clearance to MT 1 Work continues with Operation to determine the extent of the mitigation that will be required to meet UP requirements.
+Some locations of duct banks or troughs may require relocation in order to meet the UPRR requirements.
+Meetings with UPRR are on-going to resolve the outstanding issue 345 X X Funding shortfall of \$410 million is not met consistent with the expenditures required to complete the PCEP project.
+Current cash flow is sufficient through June 2023.
 Several sources of additional federal and state funding have been identified; however, none of these funds have been committed at this time.
-Top six Top six (6) risks as shown on Risk Register dated 10-21-2022
+Top eig Top eight (8) risks as shown on the Risk Register dated 1-27-2023